 The app is also available.

 *Drivers cannot make change*

 Fares vary and trips are coordinated.
-Call for details.
-(There is limited availability for Out of County trips.)
+Call the office for more details.

 Children age 8 and under may ride for free.
 An adult must accompany them and supply their own car seat.

 The ADA defines a service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
 Rider must have direct control at all times.

 PASSPORT is a program provided by the Agency on Aging in Lima, Ohio.
 PASSPORT participants in Hancock and Putnam Counties may schedule and receive HATS trips funded through this program for medical appointments and special needs.
 For information, call the Agency of Aging 3 at 419-222-7723.